Mr-Web3/base-minikit-unified-solution/DETAILED_COMPARISON_TABLE.md

 ## Executive Summary

-This document provides a comprehensive comparison between the current Base Mini App starter kit (`basekit-starter`, original example kept in repo) and our improved unified solution folder (`basekit-starter-improved`) as well as the full starter (`DBRO-MINI-KIT-STARTER`).
+This document provides a comprehensive comparison between the current Base Mini App starter kit (`basekit-starter-main`, original example kept in repo) and our improved unified solution folder (`basekit-starter-improved`) as well as the full starter (`DBRO-MINI-KIT-STARTER`).
 The comparison highlights the limitations of the current approach and demonstrates how our solution addresses these issues while maintaining simplicity and adding comprehensive functionality.

 ## Feature Comparison Matrix